nation3/agreements-app/docs/V1/JurorsUI.md

 **Steps:**
 1. The user triggers the execution.
 2. The system generates the execution transaction.
-3. The ser approves the transaction.
+3. The user approves the transaction.
 4. The system confirms that the resolution has been executed.

 ### Verify terms